Is Bittensor a Good Investment?

 Should you buy Bittensor?

 Bittensor scores B- on Hindenrank's value accrual framework, placing it among the above-average L1 protocols.
 Fee capture scores 5/25 — limited, with most protocol revenue not yet accruing to the token.
 Token distribution is well-distributed, with no single entity dominating supply, and emission sustainability sits at 13/25.
-On the risk side, Bittensor carries a C- grade (52/100), which is elevated risk — multiple novel mechanisms and notable interaction risks.
-The combined risk-value position places Bittensor in the Promising quadrant.
+On the risk side, Bittensor carries a D+ grade (60/100), which is high risk — extreme novelty, critical interactions, unproven at scale.
+The combined risk-value position places Bittensor in the High Risk Play quadrant.

 Bittensor investment outlook for 2026